Why Should I RUSH?

 Rush at VSU is intended to give everyone an equal opportunity to explore the vast array of fraternities that differ in ideals, goals, chapter men and approach to fraternity life.
 Although all fraternities may have the same general framework for success, it is important to know that everyone can fit into fraternity life no matter your personality or lifestyle.
 With 9 fraternities comprising the Interfraternity Council, we can assure you that you can find a fraternity to fit your expectations.

 Registering for rush is simple and easy.
-Just go to the IFC main page or simply click the “RUSH REGISTRATION” link.
+Just go to the IFC main page or simply click the “RECRUITMENT REGISTRATION” link.
 You will be asked several questions.
 Please take time to fill out the questions as completely as possible.
 This information will be shared with the fraternities.
 Rush is FREE for men.
 Even if you are not sure about joining a fraternity, we encourage you to go through the process to get a better picture of fraternity life here at Valdosta State University.

-Round One: The first round of Rush is an opportunity for recruits to visit every one of our 9 chapters on campus.
-A Rush leader (or Rho Chi) will guide you and a small group of your peers to each one of the fraternity houses.
+Round One: The first round of Recruitment is an opportunity for recruits to visit every one of our 9 chapters on campus.
+A Recruitment leader (or Rho Chi) will guide you and a small group of your peers to each one of the fraternity houses.
 This will allow you to get an idea of what each of these chapters is about and allow you to meet brothers from each chapter.

-Round Two: The second night of Rush provides a chance for recruits to return to their four (minimum) most preferred houses to begin to narrow down their selections as well as signal to the chapter members that they are interested in members.
+Round Two: The second night of Recruitment provides a chance for recruits to return to their four (minimum) most preferred houses to begin to narrow down their selections as well as signal to the chapter members that they are interested in members.
 We encourage you to spend time at each house to get a better understanding of fraternity life.

-Round Three: “Smokers” is the fond term given to the final round of Rush which a recruit may only attend by invitation of the chapter.
+Round Three: “Smokers” is the fond term given to the final round of Recruitment which a recruit may only attend by invitation of the chapter.
 This provides a chance for recruits to meet alumni, learn more about membership requirements and engage in more meaningful conversation.
 Chapters traditionally smoke meat and provide a more substantial meal to recruits, hence the name ‘smoker’.

 Recruits are required to attend all nine chapters on Round One.
 Any recruit failing to sign in at each chapter is prevented from receiving a Bid.
 Fraternities will have the opportunity to host different functions, anything from sporting events to formal dinners.
 The third round of Rush will be an invite only round where chapters will invite the men they feel will be a strong addition to their chapter to meet their local alumni and get to know their brothers better.